work with me

 My training

-I have had a body-based practice for close to 23 years.
-I am trained in all kinds of things: craniosacral therapy through three different schools, Global Somatics which is a form of Body-Mind Centering and which includes massage, reiki, lymph work, fascia work, energy/vibration and bones and breath and developmental reflexes and more.
-I am also trained or mentored in Generative Somatics (T1, T2 and T3 from the old days), developmental trauma work through both NARM and Kathy Kain, apprenticing in Somatic Experiencing with a long term practitioner, course work with Raja Selvam with Integral Somatic Psychology and storytelling/narrative and Cherokee traditional touch with Dr. Lewis Mehl-Madrona.
+I have had a body-based practice for 23 years.
+I am not a therapist but I am trained in a range of therapeutic approaches: craniosacral therapy through three different schools, Global Somatics which is a form of Body-Mind Centering and which includes massage, reiki, lymph work, fascia work, energy/vibration and bones and breath and developmental reflexes and more.
+I am also trained or mentored in Generative Somatics (T1, T2 and T3 from the old days), developmental trauma work through both NARM and Kathy Kain, apprenticing in Somatic Experiencing with a long-term practitioner, course work with Raja Selvam with Integral Somatic Psychology and storytelling/narrative and Cherokee traditional touch with Dr. Lewis Mehl-Madrona (Lakota).
 I have also worked with and been mentored by many different ancestral ritual teachers and practitioners, both as a student and as a co-facilitator, and I bring that into sessions as well.
 For a few years, I ran a small apprenticeship program to support folks wanting to learn to listen to bodies.
 I have also taught courses and workshops in many different places.
 I also have a community organizing history that started when I was 19 years old.
 Some of the things I learned through community organizing work apply just as strongly to working with the body - and vice versa.
+For local people, I offer table work.
+For nonlocal people and local people, I offer that thing that is called by many names: somatic coaching, body-based support, tendering.

 The nuts and bolts